-Step 4: Creating QR Codes (15+ minutes)
+Step 6: Creating QR Codes (15+ minutes)

 - Explain to students that they will now create their QR codes.
-As a class, read through Step 4. - Students can either complete steps independently or you can have the entire class complete each step together. - Teacher note: You will need to email students the class Google Drive folder link so they can upload their QR code to the class folder.
+Give students Handout: Examples QR Codes. - As a class, read through Step 4. - Students can either complete steps independently or you can have the entire class complete each step together. - Teacher note: You will need to email students the class Google Drive folder link so they can upload their QR code to the class folder.
 You can have students label the file with their names so you know which QR code belongs to which student.

-Step 5: Class Discussion and Presentation (10+ minutes)
+Step 7: Class Discussion and Presentation (10+ minutes)

-- Have students go into the class Google Drive folder and volunteer to share their QR code. - Have a concluding discussion about causes of the Civil War.
+- Have students go into the class Google Drive folder and volunteer to share their QR code. - Have a concluding discussion about the Navajo Code Talkers and their importance in World War II and American history.